 - Liabilities when customer requesting reverse charges

-These chargebacks are the number one reason banking institutions will turn down a merchant account request for a legal travel business.
+Chargebacks are the number one reason banking institutions will turn down a merchant account request for a legal travel business.
+However, chargebacks are not the only red flags.
+Below are other reasons underwriters will turn down travel companies:

 - Travel businesses deal with high-ticket sales.
 When high-value tickets couple with multiple chargebacks, banks see a recipe for disaster.